Gonzo-07/Gonzo-07/README.md

 18-year-old IT specialist based in Germany.

-Currently working as a Cloud SysOps Administrator Apprentice.
+Currently working as a Cloud SysOps Administrator.

 Passionate about cybersecurity, system administration, infrastructure engineering, and continuous learning.